Sunday Apr 25th, 2021, 0630-1930

 Grey Ridge cut to Rattlesnake Spring, Segment 34, mm 668

 The wind settled down nicely overnight but once again, my stomach did not.
-I woke around 1 am feeling the need to throw up my dinner.
-I just couldn’t let that happen so I tried some herbal remedies that helped settle my stomach and put me back to sleep.
+I woke around 1 am feeling the need to puke.
+I just couldn’t let that happen, so I tried some herbal remedies that helped settle my stomach and put me back to sleep.
 I still woke with a knot in my stomach and could only manage to choke down a banana for breakfast.
-I’ve had no appetite whatsoever for days and my stomach is visibly distended, even though there’s noting in there.
-I just feel bloated.
-I can’t imagine how much longer this could last.
-I should be better by now but I guess my body was already a bit stressed before this illness.
+I’d had no appetite whatsoever for days and my stomach was visibly distended, even though there was nothing in there.
+I just felt bloated.
+I couldn’t imagine how much longer this could last.
+I should have gotten better by now, but I guess my body was already a bit stressed before this illness.

 A steep climb to start things off didn’t help things.
-We had to go cross country for a few miles to avoid going into the Sevilleta wildlife refuge.
-It’s a large parcel of land that was donated to the NM government with the stipulation that no humans except managers and researchers set foot inside.
-It’s also off limit to cows, though while following the fence we found an open gate and ended up on the wrong side.
-So surely some cows have made the same mistake.
+We had to go cross country for a few miles to avoid the Sevilleta wildlife refuge.
+It was a large parcel of land that was donated to the NM government with the stipulation that no humans except managers and researchers could foot inside.
+It was also off limit to cows, though while following the fence, we found an open gate and ended up on the wrong side.
+Surely some cows had made the same mistake.
 We were to keep following the fence up and down a lot of gullies but my topographically-keen eyes spied a more efficient route up through a wash.
-I do like the cross country sections of this route because I feel at liberty to the make my own routes.
-It’s so very freeing to just look at the map and say yeah, here’s what we’re going to do.
+I like the cross country sections because I feel at liberty to the make my own routes.
+It’s so very liberating to just look at the map and go where it makes sense.

 The wash route might have bypassed a little private land, but it panned out in several regards.
-One, it was fun and efficient in getting us to our next road.
+One, it was fun and efficient in getting us to the next road.
 Two, it was a good practice in navigation.
 And 3, we helped SCIENCE!
 We discovered a NOAA weather balloon that had landed in the wash.
-It was like finding our own crashed UFO in the New Mexico desert….something this area is definitely famous for.
+It was like finding our own crashed UFO in the New Mexico desert….something this area was definitely famous for.
 We recovered all the parts, including the rope and plastic from the balloon.
 The instrument package had a postage-paid envelope attached for mailing back….now if we could just find a pen to fill out the info and a place to mail it.
 We strapped everything to our packs and hauled it down the road.
-I may not carry enough food to survive, but I’ll add pounds to my back in the name of science.
+I might not carry enough food to survive, but I’d add weight to my back in the name of science.
 After having worked for NOAA for almost 10 years, no way was I not going to return their weather balloon.
-Hopefully we’ll get a certificate of appreciation or something.
+Hopefully I’d get a certificate of appreciation or something.

-I’d always had a certain impression about ranching as being, well, a profession for those that don’t mind some dirt and a bit of chaos.
+I’d always had an impression about ranching as being, well, a profession for those that didn’t mind some dirt and a bit of chaos.
 But the immaculate presentation of every aspect of this ranch amazed me, starting with their gorgeous house.
 It could easily be the centerpiece spread in an interior decorating magazine of ranches of the southwest.
-Ronda showed me around, explaining so many details about the artwork, native american pottery, furniture, and antique stoves.
+Ronda showed me around, explaining so many details about the artwork, native American pottery, furniture, and antique stoves.
 I also played with the cat and little dog Lucy.
 Topics of conversation also strayed towards UFO sightings and strange things that had happened to the cows.
-On that note, we got the weather balloon mailing sorted out and it sounds like it was their land we found it on, so they were happy to have it removed…you never know what a cow will munch on.
-They say that most cow mutilations could be explained by weather balloons, or something like that.
+On that note, we got the weather balloon sorted out and it sounded like it was on their land, so they were happy we removed it…you never know what a cow will munch on.
+The experts say that most cow mutilations can be explained by weather balloons, or something like that.
 (Dry humor).

-We wished we could have stayed longer but we’d been hoping for a big day mileage wise and already were behind several hours.
-Meeting and learning from the locals is a part of the journey that I always like to make time for, though.
+We wished we could have stayed longer, but we’d been hoping for a big day mileage wise and already were behind several hours.
+Meeting and learning from the locals was a part of the journey that I always liked to make time for, though.
 More importantly, I wanted to let these nice people get back to their chores.
-I could see how passionately they care for their stock and property and how much work goes into keeping standards so high.
+I could see how passionately they cared for their stock and property and how much work went into keeping standards so high.
 It was refreshing to see such a professional operation after passing so many dilapidated and abandoned ranches along the way.
 We’d also seen some pretty skinny cows in other places.
 Here they looked fat and happy.